dsong-lab/dsong-lab.github.io/_pages/openings.md

 permalink: /openings/
 ---

 We are currently recruiting students!
-The RT2 Lab is a computational research group focused on solving diverse problems in genomic data science, including statistical analysis, AI for Science, and bioinformatics.
+The DS Lab is a computational research group focused on solving diverse problems in genomic data science, including statistical analysis, AI for Science, and bioinformatics.
 Our lab is part of the [Department of Genetics and Genome Sciences](https://health.uconn.edu/genetics/) at UConn Health.

 If you have any questions about available positions, please email me at <dosong@uchc.edu>.